snknitin/Navigation-RL/report.md

 DQN
 * I had the batch_size as 128 and UPDATE_EVERY as 16.
 Tuning other hyperparameters might help converge even faster

+Rest of the details of the algorigthm can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn)

 ## Plot of Rewards